fengpeiyuan/ipconv/README.md

 * Use pure lua to operate bit, bitopt.lua is a choice, please see ipconv.lua when import this module.

 * Use C library please install LuaBitOp to generate a bit.so firstly.
-See INSTALL file in LuaBitOp-<version>.tar.gz
+See INSTALL file in LuaBitOp-<version>.tar.gz, or http://bitop.luajit.org/

 ## License